arunpraba/reactjs.org/src/content/reference/react/createContext.md

 <Intro>

-`createContext` lets you create a [context](/learn/passing-data-deeply-with-context) that components can provide or read.
+`createContext` enables you create a [context](/learn/passing-data-deeply-with-context) that components can provide or read.

 ```js
 const SomeContext = createContext(defaultValue)